-Bo Yang PhD, PLA is a professor in the School of Landscape Architecture and Planning and CAPLA associate dean for research.
+Bo Yang PhD, PLA ASLA AICP is a professor in the School of Landscape Architecture and Planning and CAPLA associate dean for research.
 Prior to joining the University of Arizona Bo taught at Utah State University and Texas A&M University.
-Bo received his PhD in Urban and Regional Science and Master of Landscape Architecture from Texas A&M University, and his Master of Architecture and Bachelor of Architecture from Huazhong University of Science and Technology in China.
+Bo holds a PhD in Urban and Regional Sciences and a Master of Landscape Architecture from Texas A&M University and a Master of Architecture and Bachelor of Architecture from Huazhong University of Science and Technology in China.
 Bo has professional experiences in multidisciplinary firms (architecture, planning, and landscape architecture) in China and the United States (e.g., SWA Group, HNTB).
 His areas of interest are green infrastructure design and low-impact development, landscape performance assessment, environmental planning and technology, and landscape history and theory in China and East Asia.
-Bo’s research has been funded by the National Science Foundation, U.S. Geological Survey, Landscape Architecture Foundation, CLASS Fund/CELA, National Natural Science Foundation of China and other agencies.
-His articles can be found in leading journals in the field, such as Landscape and Urban Planning, Ecological Engineering, Landscape Research, and Ecological Indicators.
-Bo currently serves as the CELA Vice President for Research & Creative Scholarship (2016-2018), and an Assistant Editor of Landscape Research (Routledge).
+His research has been funded by the National Science Foundation, U.S. Geological Survey, Landscape Architecture Foundation, National Natural Science Foundation of China and others.
+He has published in premier academic journals, including Landscape and Urban Planning, Ecological Engineering, Landscape Research and Ecological Indicators, and is currently assistant editor of Landscape Research (Routledge).
 Bo is a registered landscape architect (Utah) and a member of the American Institute of Certified Planners.

 • Yang, B., Young, R. (Eds.).
 (2019).
 Ecological Wisdom: Theory and Practice.
 Springer-Nature

 • Yang B (2018) Landscape performance: Ian McHarg’s ecological planning in The Woodlands, Texas.
 Routledge